 Note: This formula uses the logic applied above, but instead captures the account description.

-Your final data file will look like this:
+- Your final data file will look like the image below.